li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

 <img src="final-writeup_files/figure-gfm/cities-1.png" style="display: block; margin: auto;" />

-These immigrants to California arrived to the following cities: Los Angeles-Long Beach, San Francisco, San Diego, Santa Cruz-Watsonville, Bakersfield, Fresno, Merced, Orange County, Riverside-San Bernardino, Sacramento, San Jose, Santa Barbara-Santa Maria-Lompoc, Vallejo-Fairfield-Napa, and Ventura.
+These immigrants to California arrived to the following cities:

+Bay Area: Vallejo-Fairfield-Napa, San Francisco, San Jose, Santa Cruz-Watsonville

+Central California: Sacramento, Merced, Fresno, Bakersfield

+Southern California: Santa Barbara-Santa Maria-Lompoc, Ventura, Los Angeles-Long Beach, Orange County, Riverside-San Bernardino, and San Diego.

+We decided to simplify these cities into 3 regional categories: Bay Area, Southern California and Central California.

 Given the comparatively small number of cases in which no city was reported, we deleted these instances.
-This leaves 15 unique locations in California.
-The majority of immigrants went to LA-Long Beach area.
+The majority of immigrants went to LA-Long Beach area in Southern California.

 #### 2.2.3 Remove Variable “relhead”